-If you haven’t heard by now, the medical aesthetics field is a growing industry with no signs of slowing down anytime soon.
+If you haven’t heard by now, the medical aesthetics field is growing with no signs of slowing down anytime soon.

-Now, more than ever, businesses in the health care industry (and beyond) are looking to add cosmetic laser technicians to their clinics to expand their services offered to patients.
+Now, more than ever, businesses in the health and beauty industry are looking to add cosmetic laser technicians to their clinics to expand their services offered to patients.

 - Personal Care Services (28,970 jobs)